libcellml/docs-theory/ion_gates.rst

 Simulation and results
 ----------------------
-The formulation of a model for the generic ion channel described here is the focus of :ref:`Tutorial 5<tutorial5>`.
+The formulation of a model for the generic ion channel described here is the focus of :tutorial:`Tutorial 5 <5>`.
 The results shown here come from that model, where parameters representing :math:`\gamma = 4` gates transitioning from the closed to the open state at a membrane voltage :math:`V = 0`, and opening and closing rate constants of